preetparikh/Java_Automation/README.md

 iOS Calendar & Weather API Automation

-This project is based on Page Objects model.
+This project is based on Page Objects model and caters for both mobile and API test automation.

+Further Improvements:
+1. A bit of redundant code can be removed
+2. Hard coding of inputs needs to be parameterised

 The project was designed on Mac OS Mojave using IntelliJ Idea 2019 community edition.